Muterra/doc-hypergolix/index.rst

 .. note::

-    There are two parts to Hypergolix: the Hypergolix *app*, and the Hypergolix *integration*.
-The app is installed once, globally, and the integration must be available in every Python environment that wants to make use of it.
+    There are two parts to Hypergolix: the Hypergolix *daemon*, and the Hypergolix *integration*.
+The daemon is installed only once per system, but the integration must be installed in every Python environment that wants to use Hypergolix.

 Linux & OSX
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~